 Since the food tour is still a week off I decided to give you some here and now food with a few pictures of the 2nd Truck Stop Farmers Market that happened yesterday.
 This time my shopping partner was Aimee and she wanted to get the jump start on the food.
-That worked perfect for me as last time Jack, Michael and I were touring on Belize time and never made it until the end.
+That worked perfectly for me as last time Jack, Michael and I were touring on Belize time and never made it until the end.
 That was not a bad thing though as I got some great “we do not want to take it home” sales from the farmhouse Deli.

-Yesterday was just as hot, so I packed my fan, a hat and sunscreen.
-From what I heard about the last one, I was anticipating a crowd – apparently it was jam packed at the start.
+Yesterday was just as hot, so I packed my fan, a hat, and sunscreen.
+From what I heard about the last one, I was anticipating a crowd – apparently, it was jam-packed at the start.
 Always a good sign that something is long overdue and there is good execution behind it.

 This time around people were hungry for more, they came to the farmers market early and ready to shop.
 We got there around noon and it was in full swing.
 I went straight for the molasses brown bread from Farmhouse Deli in Belmopan as my first purchase, followed by peaches.